grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

       - If you encounter any Compactor resource issues, add CPU/Memory as needed temporarily, then scale back later.
       - You can also optionally scale replicas and shards further to split the work up into even smaller pieces until the situation has recovered.

-### MimirCompactorSkippedBlocksWithOutOfOrderChunks
+### MimirCompactorSkippedUnhealthyBlocks

-This alert fires when compactor tries to compact a block, but finds that given block has out-of-order chunks.
+This alert fires when compactor tries to compact a block, but finds that given block is unhealthy.
 This indicates a bug in Prometheus TSDB library and should be investigated.

 #### Compactor is failing because of `not healthy index found`

-The compactor may fail to compact blocks due a corrupted block index found in one of the source blocks:
+The compactor may fail to compact blocks due to a corrupted block index found in one of the source blocks:

 ```
 level=error ts=2020-07-12T17:35:05.516823471Z caller=compactor.go:339 component=compactor msg="failed to compact user blocks" user=REDACTED-TENANT err="compaction: group 0@6672437747845546250: block with not healthy index found /data/compact/0@6672437747845546250/REDACTED-BLOCK; Compaction level 1; Labels: map[__org_id__:REDACTED]: 1/1183085 series have an average of 1.000 out-of-order chunks: 0.000 of these are exact duplicates (in terms of data and time range)"
 ```

-When this happen you should:

-1. Rename the block prefixing it with `corrupted-` so that it will be skipped by the compactor and queriers.
-Keep in mind that doing so the block will become invisible to the queriers too, so its series/samples will not be queried.
+When this happens, the affected block(s) will be marked as non-compact by the compactor in order to prevent the next execution from being blocked, which could potentially have a negative impact on the performance of the read path.

 If the corruption affects only 1 block whose compaction `level` is 1 (the information is stored inside its `meta.json`) then Mimir guarantees no data loss because all the data is replicated across other blocks.
-In all other cases, there may be some data loss once you rename the block and stop querying it.
+In all other cases, there may be some data loss.

+Once this alert has been triggered, it is recommended to follow the following steps:

-2. Ensure the compactor has recovered
+1. Ensure the compactor has recovered.
-3. Investigate offline the root cause (eg. download the corrupted block and debug it locally)
+2. Investigate offline the root cause by downloading the corrupted block and debugging it locally

-To rename a block stored on GCS you can use the `gsutil` CLI command:
+To download a block stored on GCS you can use the `gsutil` CLI command:

 ```
-gsutil mv gs://BUCKET/TENANT/BLOCK gs://BUCKET/TENANT/corrupted-BLOCK
+gsutil cp gs://[BUCKET_NAME]/[OBJECT_NAME] [LOCAL_DESTINATION]
 ```

 Where: